edward-lemonade/KnightBot/README.md

 successfully, maybe I will transfer the brain code to a mini PC powered with a battery.
 The visual sensor can be as simple as a 1080p web cam.

-Everything is easy said than done.
-I may have to deal with a lot of engineering challenges.
-Some of them are captured below.
+Everything is easier said than done.
+I may have to deal with a lot of engineering challenges, as shown below.

  * What AI model to use for visual recognition?
  * Do I need to fine-tune or train my own AI model?